-But before you forget about studying Chinese in China, you could study in Kunming, which is another city in China that has spring-like weather year around.
+But before you forget about studying Chinese in China, you could study Chinese in Kunming, which is another city in China that has spring-like weather year around.
 This means clear blue skies and no air masks.
-Make sure you also check out our Shanghai vs. Kunming comparison, here.

 If you decide to learn Mandarin in Shanghai, you can expect to wear a mask nearly every day.
-It’s normal for locals there to wear the mask and not be able to see the view in the distance.
+It’s normal for locals there to wear the mask and not see the view in the distance.

 The air quality in Shanghai rests around 100-105, which is unhealthy.
-This means you can expect the “Shanghai smog” which we’re sure you’ve heard about.
-Last year, western press and Shanghai expat media wrote articles about how “Living in Shanghai Takes Nearly 6 Years Off Your Life”.
+This means you can expect the “Shanghai smog,” which we’re sure you’ve heard about.
+Last year, the western press and Shanghai ex-pat media wrote articles about how “Living in Shanghai Takes Nearly 6 Years Off Your Life”.

-Ozone, a serious pollutant which can harm a person’s respiratory system who is studying Mandarin in Shanghai increased in the first five months of 2017.
+Ozone, a serious pollutant that can harm a person’s respiratory system studying Mandarin in Shanghai, increased in the first five months of 2017.
 Another unfortunate statistic is that the winter of 2017 was bad for Shanghai smog too.
 While the smog started to lessen throughout the spring and summer of 2017, it did a 180 and began to get worse as the year went on.

 If you decide to learn Chinese in Shanghai, you can expect to wake up to heavy smog nearly every single day.
 Shanghai recently released the first pollution alert for 2018.
 Residents of Shanghai woke up in January to a blanket of heavy fog, which covered high-rise buildings and left everyone questioning why the air quality was so bad.

-While it may look cool for a photograph, the smog in Shanghai creates a lot of health risks.
-Those people who want to study Mandarin in Shanghai, but have asthma, this isn’t the city for you or your lungs.
+While it may look cool for a photograph, the smog in Shanghai creates many health risks.
+This isn’t the city for you or your lungs for those who want to study Mandarin in Shanghai but have asthma.

 When residents woke up to that smog, Shanghai released a blue air pollution alert.
 The blue alarm is the lowest in the four-tier alarm system.
 It suggests that in 24 hours there will be heavy air pollution.

-A blue alert means children, elderly and those people with heart and lung diseases are advised to stay indoors.
+A blue alert means children, the elderly, and those with heart and lung diseases are advised to stay indoors.